CLAY STUDIO COORDINATOR

 If this description seems like a good match for your personality, skills, and career goals, please submit a cover letter describing why you think you are a good fit for this position, resume, and three jpeg images of your clay work to Joan Phillips, Executive Director email@example.com

 No phone calls, please.
-Applications for this position will be accepted until January 10th
+Applications for this position will be accepted until the position is filled.

 Due to limited staff, you will only be notified if we are interested in scheduling an interview.